petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 this means all files belong together in a single collection.
 This includes proposals, notes, drawings, data, code, figures, slideshows, articles, etc.

+Working in a continuously reproducible way will provide the confidence to share all materials associated with a research project openly.

+## The role of interactive or non-automated workflows

 I was looking back at my research materials from my master's thesis the other day, and I noticed how this holistic view was not taken.